 In recent months, I’ve gotten a lot more mindful of how music affects my mood, and I’ve taken to listening to the Spa channel on Sirius.
 It’s not as exciting as some of my favorite fun music, but it puts me in Zen-mode.
 Peaceful and calm, just like when I get a massage or do yoga.
 Of course, you don’t have to go to that extreme if you don’t want to.
 Just choose music that makes you feel good, really good.
 The same goes for movies.

 And while we’re on the subject of media, excess social media has been linked to anxiety and depression in a number of studies.
 Setting limits on your social media use can support your emotional health.
 And, being mindful of not just the amount of time you spend on social media, but also what sorts of interactions you’re exposing yourself to, is important.
 You can block or un-follow people who consistently have a negative impact on your mood.
 You can also join groups that are focused on positive, healthy topics.
+(Check out my social media cleanse post for more on this topic.)

 What Are You Projecting into the World?